nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**:
 1. User enters the event's details.
 2. User submits the event's details to the system.
-3. System checks if all required information is present, valid and that no other event with the same name already exists.
+3. System checks if all required information is present, valid and if no other event with the same name already exists.
 4. System creates the new event and confirms creation to the user.

 **Extensions**: